Delectable! Holidays at the Marmolada’s first pastry hotel

 The Marmolada Card – free for you at the Pineta Pastry Hotel!

-The Marmolada Card is valid all summer.
+The Marmolada Card is valid for summer season.